d2l-ai/d2l-en/chapter_multilayer-perceptrons/environment.md

-## Correction of Distribution Shift
+## Correction

-In short, there are many cases where training and test distributions
+As we have discussed, there are many cases where training and test distributions
 $P(\mathbf{x}, y)$ are different.
 In some cases, we get lucky and the models work